PADL/FlutterSwiftOCA/README.md

 FlutterSwiftOCA
 ===============

 This package allows the building of AES70/OCA client applications in Flutter, presenting a bridge between [FlutterSwift](https://github.com/PADL/FlutterSwift) and [SwiftOCA](https://github.com/PADL/SwiftOCA).
-OCP1 values are re-encoded using the chosen Flutter codec
+OCP.1 values are re-encoded using the chosen Flutter codec.

 Method channel
 ---------------